 Dubai Garden Glow & Dinosaur Park – 2 parks in one see childhood favourites from another era brought to life in giant animated models that look and sound like the real thing!
 Then as the sun sets watch Zabeel Park come to life with glowing neon decorations in all shapes and sizes (winter months only)

 The Green Planet at CityWalk is one of the newer attractions to arrive in Dubai – the cities first bio-dome with a virtual rainforest to explore.

 Ski Dubai -indoor skiing?
 Why of course.
 Ok, so there’s a few of these around the world now but there’s still a huge novelty to being able to go skiing in the desert – many families take the kids here for some practice before heading overseas for the real thing.
 If you’ve already experienced the real thing, maybe not such a big thrill.

 Relatively new to Dubai are the number or world class theme parks.
 2016 is seeing some huge new openings with IMG Worlds of Adventure and Dubai Parks & Resorts.

 Dubai Parks and Resorts in Jebel Ali (close to the Abu Dhabi border) houses three mega theme parks, a Legoland Water Park and a hotel and entertainment district.
 The flagship theme park for little kids is Legoland Dubai – including the world’s first indoor Mini World.
 Not to be upstaged you will also find a Bollywood Park and Motiongate (think your favourite Dreamworks characters).
-Stull to come is a Six Flags adventure park.
+Still to come is a Six Flags adventure park -watch this space!

 Not sure which is best?
 We wrote this detailed theme park comparison article for British Mums to help you decide.